karavel-io/platform/docs/quickstart.md

 `go install github.com/karavel-io/cli/cmd/karavel@latest`

+More instructions for installing the CLI can be found [here](./cli.md).

 ### Secrets

 Karavel delegates the handling of secrets and credentials to an external service.
 This approach has been chosen in order